 - Articulate their own educational philosophies and plans for interdisciplinary studies in multimedia and written formats

-- ePort: (5%): You will own your own domain and build your own website, which we will use as an ePortfolio and workshop space for ideas throughout the course.
-This 5% is related to the functionality, design, and details of your site.
+- ePort: You will own your own domain and build your own website, which we will use as an ePortfolio and workshop space for ideas throughout the course.
 If you prefer to work in a private setting, please see me to discuss it and you can use Mahara, Moodle, or a three-ring binder.
+CREDIT: satisfactory ePort site with basic functions as described in checklist.

-- PLN (15%): You will use Twitter as you begin to build your own Personal Learning Network (PLN).
+- PLN: Most of you will use Twitter as you begin to build your own Personal Learning Network (PLN).
 You will be graded on your engagement with Twitter and the other networks related to your field.
 If you prefer not to use Twitter, please submit an alternate plan that will allow you to read work from your field and contribute your ideas back into the network.
+CREDIT: consistent weekly engagement with your networks as evidenced in your final portfolio or Storify.

-- Hypothes.is (10%): You will use Hypothes.is to annotate our course readings.
+- Hypothes.is: You will use Hypothes.is to annotate our course readings.
 You may use your real name or a pseudonym as a username for this tool.
+CREDIT: you annotate 100% of the required readings.

-- Assignments (60%): This includes all ePort assignments and any other small things we have along the way.
+- Assignments: This includes all ePort assignments and any other small things we have along the way.
+CREDIT: all assignments are completed and deemed shareable by instructor, peer reviewer, and author (no more than two assignments turned in past the due date).

 Strive for perfect attendance in this class.